snoopysecurity/Vulnerable-Code-Snippets/README.md

 # Vulnerable-Code-Snippets
-A collation of vulnerable code snippets
+A collation of vulnerable code snippets taken form around the internet